Lukewh/trove-interview/README.md

 * **Middle layer and app** - I chose flask w/ python3 for simplicity over django for serving requests.
 The rest is pretty standard python: SQL alchemy as my ORM and alembic for data/schema migrations.
 * **Persistence** - MySQL RDMS for simplicity (I also know this like the back of my hand)*

 (*) Note: I actually wanted to pick redshift/snowflake/bigquery since these database engines are columnar stores, which are highly efficient for analyzing business data at scale.
-There's also a very nice extension to this architecture where providing normalized data as a service back to our partner allows them to use Trove for answering questions about their data that we haven't figured out yet. (e.g. here's the username/password to your clean and normalized data - have fun!)
+Then we don't have to spend time on optimizing queries (e.g. constructing indexes, etc).

 What I would work on next given then time:
 - Write more business logic to grab and visualize data more efficiently